brooke beyond

 People often ask how I could afford to travel so much, and the answer isn’t very glamorous— I juggled 2-3 jobs (including university teaching) the entire time I was studying, walked 45min to work just to avoid buying a car & sold all my belongings more than once to afford plane tickets.

 My priority is, and always has been, travel.
-As hard as I worked to put away money (& completely pay off my student loans just 3 years after graduating), I’ve never questioned whether it was worth it.
+I worked really hard and sacrificed a lot of comforts to save money for my trips (and have been blissfully debt-free since 2018), but I’ve never questioned whether it was worth it.

-After finishing my PhD & accepting full-time work at the University of Melbourne in early 2020, I continued to teach & work in research at 2 other universities more than 60hrs per week.
+After finishing my PhD and accepting full-time work at the University of Melbourne in early 2020, I continued to teach & work in research at 2 other universities more than 60hrs/week.

-I signed up for medical trials, I accepted freelance editing jobs, I put my hand up to teach any available subject at uni, I drank a lot of $2 wine… & less than a year later, I’d saved $75,000 for travel.
+I signed up for medical trials (as a participant), I accepted freelance editing jobs, I put my hand up to teach any available subject at uni, I drank a lot of $2 wine… & less than a year later, I’d saved $75,000 for travel.

 In September 2020, I left my home in Melbourne with 2 suitcases, flew to the US (one of the only options during the pandemic) & set off on a road trip around the southwest that completely changed my life.

-I maintained a small presence in the research world by working 1 day a week with the University of Canberra (I still do!), but with no permanent address & very few obligations, I had finally fulfilled my dream of becoming a full-time nomad.
-It was freedom like I’d never experienced & it was even sweeter than I’d dared to dream.
+I maintain a small presence in the research world by doing contract work ~ 1 day/week with a university back in Australia, but with no permanent address & very few obligations, I finally fulfilled my dream of becoming a full-time nomad and I feel like I was made for this lifestyle.

 No ordinary (van)life